Movements During Sleep

 While we sleep and dream the brain produces full muscular impulses in connection with the movements we are making in the dream.
 Adrian Morrison at the University of Pennsylvania, investigating narcolepsy, a condition producing sleep in the middle of activity, found that a small area of the brain, the pons, suppresses full muscular movement while we dream.
 If this area is damaged or suppressed humans or animals make full muscular movements while they are asleep in connection with what is dreamt.
 He observed that cats would stalk, crouch and spring at imaginary prey.
 These very important findings suggest a number of things.

-1 The unconscious process behind dreaming, apart from creating a non volitional fantasy in the dream, can also reproduce movements we have not consciously decided upon.
+1 – The unconscious process behind dreaming, apart from creating a non volitional fantasy in the dream, can also reproduce movements we have not consciously decided upon.
 This shows we have at least two centres of will which can direct body and mental processes.
 The waking will decides movements using voluntary muscles.
-The ‘dream will’ leads to spontaneous movements while we sleep and dream, but also while awake and passive in the sense described under the entry active/passive.
+The ‘dream or Life Will’ leads to spontaneous movements while we sleep and dream, but also while awake and passive in the sense described under the entry active/passive.
+See Functions of dreams

 Such movements are not linked simply to survival or social ‘programs’.
 Important agendas in dreaming are a) releasing painful emotions or trauma, and b) moving toward psychological growth.
 Also, the process producing these movements does not keep strictly to the realm of sleep.
 It is observable that many muscular spasms, ticks, or unwilled waking movements, arise from this source – the ‘will’ of the unconscious or dream – attempting to release trauma or initiate a necessary program of psychological growth.
 That such ‘dream’ activities as spontaneous movement or spontaneous verbalisation should occur during waking would appear to suggest that a dream must occur with them.
 Research shows this is unlikely.
 It does however, show that a dream may be imagery produced to express this mental, muscular, emotional, ‘self regulation’.
 The imagery may not be necessary if the process is consciously experienced.